Vatavuk/verano/README.md

 Verano provides convenient way to wire up dependencies without using reflections, type castings, annotations or component scan.
 It takes different approach to classic DI containers and relies on wiring dependencies through main entry point of application.
-To simplify/enhance wiring process it provides a set of objects through user can declare dependencies and conditions.
+To simplify/enhance the wiring process it provides a set of objects through user can declare dependencies and conditions.

 Core features: